 The VAT on gas and electricity was temporarily cut from 13.5 per cent to 9 per cent .
 See VAT Rates Ireland

-The VAT rate on energy is due to go back up to 13.5% from October 2023.
+The VAT rate on energy is not due to go back up to 13.5% until October 2024.

 See where to get the Cheapest Electricity Here